intuition-dev/INTUITION2/docs/README.md

 mbakeX -w . /* to run the watcher/livereload */
 ```

+Notes:
-Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm)
+- It is best to install node via via nvm (https://github.com/nvm-sh/nvm)
-Note: if changed node version you may need to do this first:  `yarn global remove mbake`
+- I use yarn > v2.x, but npm should work

 ## INTUITION  in 4 Minutes